evolvingstuff/vdw2/content/posts/vitamin-d-is-dr-mariks-top-repurposed-drug-for-cancer-treatment.md

 * 10. Omega 3 fatty acids: 2-4 g daily

-  *  See VitaminDWiki &lt;a href=&quot;/posts/overview-omega-3-many-benefits-include-helping-vitamin-domega-3&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Overview: Omega-3 many benefits include helping vitamin D|Omega-3&quot;&gt;Overview: Omega-3 many benefits include helping vitamin D|Omega-3&lt;/a&gt;
+  *  See VitaminDWiki &lt;a href=&quot;/posts/overview-omega-3-many-benefits-include-helping-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Overview: Omega-3 many benefits include helping vitamin D&quot;&gt;Omega-3&lt;/a&gt;

 * 11. Berberine: A daily dose of 1,000-1,500 mg or 500-600 mg two or three times daily.
 (Depending on blood glucose levels, metformin and berberine can be used together or alternating months)